Enhancing Membership Inference Attacks on Diffusion Models from a Frequency-Domain Perspective: Experiments

 \subsection{Overall Performance}

 \textbf{Denoising Diffusion Implicit Models.} For DDIM, we compared the performance of all baselines before and after adding the high-frequency filter, with the relevant results detailed in Tab. \ref{DDIM_defense}.
 We evaluated the average performance improvements of various baselines in different metrics.
 The experimental results clearly indicate that the filter significantly improves the performance of all baselines.
-Moreover, the higher the complexity of dataset, the more pronounced this performance improvement becomes.
+Moreover, the higher the complexity of the dataset, the more pronounced this performance improvement becomes.
 Taking Tiny-IN as an example, after adding the filter, the ASR and AUC improved by 7.25\% and 5.59\% on average.
 The increase in the TPR@1\% FPR metric was even more significant, with an average improvement of 11.80\% and a maximum improvement of 18.25\%.

 \textbf{Stable Diffusion Models.} The experimental results for the fine-tuned stable diffusion attacks are presented in Tab. \ref{sd_defense}.
 Based on the analysis of the average improvement over baselines, we observed that the ASR improved by 10.01\%, AUC improved by 9.01\%, and the improvement in the TPR@1\% FPR reached as high as 19.73\% on the MS-COCO dataset.
 Notably, on Flickr, our method achieved the highest TPR@1\% FPR improvement of 51.01\% in Naive.
 These results strongly indicate that our method significantly enhances the attack efficacy of the baselines across diverse data distributions and scales by mitigating high-frequency deficiency.
-We emphasize the generality of our proposed method and validate its effectiveness in other classes of attack methods in Appendix~\ref{Generality}.
-Moreover, we have conducted tests on the pre-trained stable diffusion, and the results indicate that the filter exhibits only a modest effect, possibly due to the inherent shortcomings of the baselines. \textit{A detailed discussion is provided in Appendix \ref{S.D.4}}.
+Moreover, we have conducted tests on the pre-trained Stable Diffusion, and the results indicate that the filter exhibits only a modest effect, possibly due to the inherent shortcomings of the baselines. \textit{A detailed discussion is provided in Appendix \ref{S.D.4}}.